About boat trips in Saint-Tropez

 The regatta season begins in June with the Voiles d’Antibes, and moves along the coast with regattas in Cannes and Saint Tropez in September, with Monaco Classic Week also in September.

 Check out our Events Calendar for dates and more information.

-While the winds tend to be quite gentle in the summer months, France is subject to the Mistral, a howling cold northwesterly wind that can reach up to 100 kms an hour.
-You don’t want to be out on a boat in that.
-The mistral tends to visit in the winter and spring, and is particularly violent in the transition between those seasons.
+While the coastal winds tend to be quite gentle in the summer months, the south of France is subject to the Mistral, a cold northwesterly wind that can reach up to 100km an hour.
+The mistral tends to visit in the winter and spring and is particularly violent in the transition between those seasons.

 Sailing with Children

-Make sure your children wear a lifejacket AT ALL TIMES, never let them run around the boat or be unattended on deck, and make sure they don’t swim alone.
-Don’t take really long trips between ports, rather stop off along the way for treasure hunts and beach picnics to keep them occupied.
+Make sure children wear a life jacket at all times.
+Never let them run around the boat or be unattended on deck and make sure they don’t swim alone.